 Isn’t it great news that you don’t have to keep a small photo studio in the corner of your shop?
 And aren’t you relieved that my advice isn’t to invest in a bunch of expensive photography lights?
 No, you don’t need to do any of that.
 (Although you can.
 You do you.)
 The absolute best, most flattering photos tend to be those that utilize the power of natural light.

-Any given consumer camera — and I’m heavily in favor of relying on the camera on your smartphone, to which this still applies — is going to perform best with plenty of natural light.
-You don’t have to understand “manual mode” to take great pictures for your Instagram ads or feed posts, but you’ll get the benefit of the automatic settings when you let the light hit that lens.
+Any given consumer camera- and I’m heavily in favor of relying on the camera on your smartphone, to which this still applies- will perform best with plenty of natural light.
+You don’t have to understand “manual mode” to take great pictures for your Instagram ads or feed posts, but you’ll benefit from the automatic settings when you let the light hit that lens.